 Challenge number Detail of challenge 1 The quality of teaching, learning and assessment required to identify and accelerate the progress of low achieving pupil premium children 2 The number of low achieving pupil premium children who also have SEMH needs across school 3 Higher percentage of pupils eligible for PP enter school (or F1) with very poor communication and language development, compared to non-eligible pupils.
-4 Pupils' ability to read fluently along with the understanding of vocabulary and comprehension skills.
-5 SEMH issues across families in the community resulting in a need to develop resilience, confidence and aspiration amongst our lower achieving pupils.
+4 Phonics, rapid catch up, reading books for love of reading and age appropriate, diverse and vocabulary rich texts.
+5 Providing pupils with the tools to write for sustained periods of time using high level vocabulary 6 SEMH issues across families in the community resulting in a need to develop resilience, confidence and aspiration amongst our lower achieving pupils.